felipelmc/Observatory-of-Elections/README.md

 # Observatory of Elections

-This is my personal repository of the discipline Observatory of Elections, taught by Professor Jaqueline Porto Zulini (FGV CPDOC).
+This is my personal repository of the discipline Observatory of Elections, lectured by [Professor Jaqueline Porto Zulini](https://cpdoc.fgv.br/equipe/jaquelinezulini) ([@jaquepz](https://github.com/jaquepz)) (FGV CPDOC).

 It contains all class notes I have written during the semester.
 For each class, there is a collection of the main excerpts from the text read for the class, class notes and my personal answer to a question developed by the Professor according to the topic of the class.